CreativeCodingLab/Intergalactic/README.md

 ## Authors

-IGM-Vis was created by a team of researchers at University of California, Santa Cruz.
+IGM-Vis was created by an interdisciplinary team of researchers at University of California, Santa Cruz.

 - Dept. of Astronomy and Astrophysics: Joseph N. Burchett, J. X. Prochaska;
 - Dept. of Computational Media: David Abramov, Cassia Artanegara, Jasmine Otto, and Angus G. Forbes